How to Apply

 AMCAS offers a Fee Assistance Program (FAP) for students with documented need.
 Those students granted a fee waiver will automatically qualify for a secondary application fee waiver from the College of Medicine.

 Since the medical profession needs individuals with a wide range of talents and academic backgrounds, both science and nonscience majors will be considered.
-Ninety (90) semester hours from an accredited college or university are required, and a Baccalaureate degree is preferred.
+Ninety (90) semester hours from a U.S. regionally accredited college or university are required, and a Baccalaureate degree is preferred.
 Regardless of major, the science courses selected to fulfill the minimum requirements should be designated for science or premed students.

 Minimum requirements include: